Greater Antilles

-While most of the Greater Antilles consists of independent countries, Puerto Rico is an unincorporated territory of the United States, while the Cayman Islands are a British Overseas Territory.
-The largest island by area is Cuba, which extends to the western end of the island group.
-Puerto Rico lies on the eastern end, and the island of Hispaniola, the largest island by population, is located in the middle.
+While most of the Greater Antilles consists of independent countries, Puerto Rico and Navassa Island are unincorporated territories of the United States, while the Cayman Islands are a British Overseas Territory.
+The largest island is Cuba, which extends to the western end of the island group.
+Puerto Rico lies on the eastern end, and the island of Hispaniola, the most populated island, is located in the middle.
 Jamaica lies to the south of Cuba, while the Cayman Islands are located to the west.
-The state of Florida is the closest point in the U.S mainland to the Greater Antilles, while the Florida Keys, though not part of the Greater Antilles, is an island group north of Cuba.
+The state of Florida is the closest point in the U.S. mainland to the Greater Antilles, while the Florida Keys, though not part of the Greater Antilles, is an island group north of Cuba.

+Etymology

+The word Antilles originated in the period before the European conquest of the New World.
+Europeans used the term Antillia as one of the mysterious lands featured on medieval charts, sometimes as an archipelago, sometimes as continuous land of greater or lesser extent, its location fluctuating mid-ocean between the Canary Islands and Eurasia.